 Research and Service in Modern Marine Science

 Must have completed 10th grade and be 17 by June 1st.
-May not turn 18 before July 31st.
-Students who have completed the OCEANS program and are not yet 17 may apply.
+Must not turn 18 before July 31st.
+Students who have completed the OCEANS or Ocean CHEMystery program and are not yet 17 may apply.

 Oceans-17 provides serious marine science enthusiasts with the chance to conduct lab and field based experimental research and participate in community service projects that benefit our marine environment.
 In addition to terrestrial and wetland studies, students will dive into the ocean and learn the ins and outs of scientific SCUBA in either an open water diver or advanced open water diver certification course.
 Students will use these new skills to collect and interpret data that supports current research being conducted by scientists at UNCW.
 In between their research students will enjoy kayaking, surfing, boogie boarding, boating, snorkeling and more...

 Prerequisites: All students may apply regardless of their scuba diving experience (no prior experience required).
 Students will have a choice between an Open Water certification or an Advanced Open Water certification.(1) Students participating in the Advanced Diving certification must have an open water dive certification from a nationally recognized organization.
 (2) All students must obtain Divers Alert Network (DAN) insurance or equivalent diving coverage prior to program start date.
 (3) Ability to pass PADI swim test, including 10 minute float or tread in deep water and un-timed 200 meter/yard continuous surface swim.

 Field excursions include:

 - Ocean based research cruises; scuba diving trips (weather dependent) to offshore artificial reef shipwrecks; field trips to beaches, marshes, fouling station, rocky intertidal zone, marine technology facility, UNCW research labs, UNCW’s Center for Marine Science, Fort Fisher Aquarium and other marine facilities.